 Every change to a care plan is recorded automatically.
 You can view the full edit history at any time to see exactly what happened, who made the change, and when it occurred.Opening the Edit History

 Click Show history on the care plan card on the patient’s Overview tab.
-A window opens showing the full timeline of changes with before-and-after details.The Show history link appears on care plan cards on the patient’s Overview tab.
-It is not available in the small card view (e.g., in the patient sidebar).
+A window opens showing the full timeline of changes with before-and-after details.Reading the Edit History

 The history window has two panels:- Left panel — Timeline of changes.
 Each entry represents one change (or a group of related changes).
 The most recent change appears at the top.
 Each entry shows an icon for the type of change, a short summary, who made the change, and when.